From denial to acceptance, now put your hands up!

 Ephemeral registration forms

-The One Piyu Community (OPC) Facebook group witnessed the dismay of students over the quick depletion of slots for the said festival despite less than an hour of being announced in Canvas, FEU’s learning management system.
+The One Piyu Community (OPC) Facebook group witnessed the dismay of students over the quick depletion of slots for the said festival despite less than an hour of being announced in Canvas, Far Eastern University (FEU)’s learning management system.
 This marks the Tamaraw’s journey through the five stages of grief, starting with denial and anger.

 Second-year Architecture student Yuri Khyle Cunanan inquired OPC if she shares the same fate with other Tamaraws regarding the registration’s short-lived availability.
 The registration was made public at 9 p.m. on Canvas.